- What is tularemia?

 Drinking contaminated water, breathing in contaminated dust, and eating undercooked meat from infected rabbit or hare are other possible ways people can be infected.
 Tularemia CANNOT be spread from one person to another.

 Antibiotics are effective in treating tularemia.
 Although symptoms may last for several weeks, most patients completely recover.
-A vaccine for tularemia is under review by the Food and Drug Administration but is not currently available in the United States.
+If untreated, about 5% of infections are fatal A vaccine for tularemia is under review by the Food and Drug Administration but is not currently available in the United States.

 When hiking, camping or working outdoors: